qualcomm/qualcomm-ui-templates/templates/react-qui-docs/README.md

 ## HMR Caveats

-Due to a [known bug](https://github.com/remix-run/react-router/issues/14082), MDX HMR does not work as intended.
-Follow these steps to restore it:
+Due to a [known bug](https://github.com/remix-run/react-router/issues/14082), MDX HMR triggers a full page reload.
+We'll provide a workaround for this soon.